 1. Partner with parents and encourage them to use parent accounts

+Families might ask for tips on how to learn math over the summer or how to help their students practice math facts.
 Before the summer vacation, communicate with parents and remind them about their student’s Reflex account.
 Emphasize the benefits of consistent fact fluency practice to stay sharp with math over the break—parent buy-in is key for successful summer practice.

 Ask your administrator to send several Reflex reminders to parents using your school’s email and messaging systems.
 If you have a school Facebook group, post reminders in there as well.